-The Tepui mountains typically have large, flat table tops fringed by steep and partially denuded cliffs, which are surrounded by broad pediments cut with ravines that merge into the lower dissected reliefs of the Pacaraima range.
+The Tepui mountains typically have large, flat table tops fringed by steep and partially denuded cliffs, surrounded by broad pediments cut with ravines that merge into the lower dissected reliefs of the Pacaraima range.
 The Serra do Sol mountain range to the southeast has altitudes up to 2,400 m (7,900 ft).

-- the Cotingo River, with its headwaters at the foot of Mount Roraima
+the Cotingo River, with its headwaters at the foot of Mount Roraima

-- the Panari River in the extreme north, flowing to the south of the Caburaí mountains
+the Panari River in the extreme north, flowing to the south of the Caburaí mountains

-- the Maú or Ireng River, which forms the border between Brazil and Guyana
+the Maú or Ireng River, which forms the border between Brazil and Guyana

-- the Uailan River near the Uailan mountains
+the Uailan River near the Uailan mountains

 Both the Cotingo and Maú rivers have continuous stretches of rapids and waterfalls, including the dramatic Garã Garã waterfall on the Maú.

 Monte Roraima National Park is in the Amazon biome.
-Temperatures range from 2 to 18 °C (36 to 64 °F) with an average of 10 °C (50 °F).
-Average annual rainfall is 1,900 mm (75 in).
+Temperatures range from 2 - 18 °C (36 - 64 °F) with an average of 10 °C (50 °F).
+The average annual rainfall is 1,900 mm (75 in).